 Car insurance policy prices are determined by a range of factors, including the driver, the vehicle, the phases of the moon, maybe.
 It can be really tricky to keep track of just what is affecting your car insurance premiums, but knowing your way around these factors can help you save big time.

 Remember yesterday when you were writing in your diary about how you planned on having a car accident tomorrow afternoon?
 Said no one ever.
 These awful incidents, no matter how minor or major, are a shock to the system.

 If you’re responsible for a car accident, you may vocalise a few profanities, but at Mozo, we prefer to refer to such mishaps as silly scenarios (there's got to be some levity to this unfortunate situation).

 What’s that?
 Car insurance is your favourite ever thing to pay for?
 Yeah, we know it hurts the hip pocket and no one wants to really deal with it.
 But it’s a necessary purchase we all need to think about, whether we like it or not.

-If you hold comprehensive car insurance, you may have felt the urge to ditch your policy for something with a little less cover so you can keep hold of a little more cash.
+If you hold comprehensive car insurance, you may have felt the urge to ditch your policy for a cheap option, even if it does mean you're covered for less.
 You probably get this feeling about once a year when you get a reminder to pay your premium...

 We have all been there.
 Your mate, Dave, has his car in for service and just needs to get to work.
 You, being the environmentally friendly-friend catch the bus to work most mornings, so having him borrow your car seems pretty harmless.
 But in truth, Dave being behind the wheel of your sweet ride could potentially cost you quite a bit of cash in car insurance payments if something were to go wrong.